-Geje Eustaquio considers himself lucky, but he has always possessed the drive and talent to achieve all of his lofty goals.
-The 28-year-old has capitalized on every opportunity that has come his way.
+28-year-old ONE Championship standout Geje Eustaquio believes his success has come with a bit of luck, although he has always possessed the drive and talent necessary to achieve all of his goals.
+He has capitalized on every opportunity that has come his way, and rarely moves without calculation, much like his dazzling wushu style.

-As a result, he has a Master’s degree, and is a perennial contender in both of ONE Championship’s flyweight and bantamweight divisions.
+As a result, Eustaquio earned himself a Master’s degree, and is a perennial contender in ONE Championship’s flyweight and bantamweight divisions.
 However, his parents did not always support his martial arts pursuits.
 In fact, they discouraged him from it during his childhood.

 The Filipino known as “Gravity” was raised in a peaceful mountain community in the Benguet province, and his parents stressed an importance on education.
 All other activities and interests took a distant backseat to acquiring a much-desired college degree.

-While Eustaquio’s two sisters have embarked on more secure career paths, such as nursing and engineering, he planned on invoking the Igorot warrior spirit and testing his skills in battle.
+While Eustaquio’s two sisters have embarked on more secure career paths, such as nursing and engineering, he planned on invoking his culture’s Igorot warrior spirit and testing his skills in battle.

 “In our region, our culture is simple.
 You go to school, you graduate with your degree, and you go find a job,” said Eustaquio.
 “When I was in college, they did not want me to play sports, because it was a distraction.
-They did not want me to do martial arts, but I am a hardheaded boy and I am stubborn.
+They did not want me to do martial arts, but I was a hard-headed boy and I was stubborn.
 I proved to them that I could do a lot of things at the same time.”

 As a teenager, Eustaquio first took an interest in kickboxing, which operated as a gateway to all other traditional and non-traditional martial arts.
 He did not have to travel far from home to watch the inspiring action up close and personal.